McDonald's shares poised for big move; bullish bets rise

-NEW YORK May 1 Options traders appear poised for a big move in McDonald's Corp's shares as the world's biggest restaurant chain is set to unveil a much-awaited turnaround plan on Monday, and bullish bets have picked up in recent days.
+NEW YORK Options traders appear poised for a big move in McDonald's Corp's (MCD.N) shares as the world's biggest restaurant chain is set to unveil a much-awaited turnaround plan on Monday, and bullish bets have picked up in recent days.

 McDonald's shares have struggled in the last year as the company faces consumers' changing tastes and growing preference for healthier fare over processed fast food.

-Smaller, nimbler competitors such as Wendy's Co and Chipotle Mexican Grill Inc have been more responsive to those changing tastes.
+Smaller, nimbler competitors such as Wendy's Co (WEN.O) and Chipotle Mexican Grill Inc (CMG.N) have been more responsive to those changing tastes.

 After dismal first-quarter results in April, McDonald's new chief executive, Steve Easterbrook, said he would soon share details on plans to reinvigorate the company.
 Bullish options have been bid up in anticipation of the plan.